Go-go boot

-Go-go boots are a low-heeled style of women's fashion boot first introduced in the mid-1960s.
+Go-go boots are a low-heeled style of women's fashion boot introduced in the mid-1960s.
 The original go-go boots, as defined by André Courrèges in 1964, were white, low-heeled, and mid-calf in height, a specific style which is sometimes called the Courrèges boot.
 Since then, the term go-go boot has come to include the knee-high, square-toed boots with block heels that were very popular in the 1960s and 1970s; as well as a number of variations including kitten heeled versions and colours other than white.

 Etymology

 The term go-go is derived from the French expression à gogo, meaning "in abundance, galore", which is in turn derived from the ancient French word la gogue for "joy, happiness".
 The term "go-go" has also been explained as a 1964 back-formation of the 1962 slang term "go", meaning something that was "all the rage"; the term "go-go dancer" first appeared in print in 1965.
 The go-go boot is presumed to have been named after the dance style.